the-punisher-29/MedSync/README.md

 MedSync brings efficiency to pharmacy management by offering a robust user interface and powerful backend solutions.
 Using Firebase, it leverages real-time data handling, secure authentication, and flexible scalability—making it ideal for a healthcare-focused platform.

+## Contributing

+We welcome contributions to MedSync!
+Here's how you can help:

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ### Troubleshooting
 - If you encounter any issues related to package versions or dependencies, ensure that you have followed the steps carefully, especially downgrading the Node.js version to 16.